freeCodeCamp/guide/pages/docs/certificates-guide/check-radio-buttons-and-checkboxes-by-default/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Check Radio Buttons and Checkboxes by Default"
+title: "Check Radio Buttons and Checkboxes by Default"
+parent: "certificates-guide"
 ---

 You can set a checkbox or radio button to be checked by default using the checked attribute.